-Across Northern Ireland there are many events that result in road closures and associated traffic delays, such as motor sport or athletics road race events.
+There are many events that result in road closures and associated traffic delays, such as motor sport or athletics road race events.
 Whenever Trafficwatch NI is informed of such events, details are posted on the following link:

-For routine closures, it is the responsibility of the applicant to make sure that those who will be most affected by the closure are consulted at an early stage and appropriate access arrangements put in place.
+For routine closures, it is the responsibility of the applicant to make sure that those who will be most affected by the closure are consulted at an early stage and proper access arrangements put in place.

-Initial consultation will typically involve the use of letter-drops to properties directly facing the road in question (frontagers), meetings/ discussions with the emergency services.
+Initial consultation will typically involve the use of letter-drops to properties directly facing the road in question (frontagers), and meetings/ discussions with the emergency services.

 DfI Roads can offer advice on the level of consultation and extent of diversionary signage needed for individual cases.

-In some cases, signs giving advance notice of the closure may be required, and if the closure is expected to last for more than two weeks, DfI Roads is required by law to place notices in appropriate newspapers.
+In some cases, signs giving advance notice of the closure may be required, and if the closure is expected to last for more than two weeks, DfI Roads is required by law to place notices in relevant newspapers.

 You can find contact details for DfI Roads office divisions at the links below: